-Okay, men!
 Today’s fashion world is fraught with perilous choices.
 The dress shirt, sport shirt and casual shirts have all started looking very similar.
 While it’s obvious when to skip the t-shirt and go for a nicer buttoned shirt, it can be more difficult to navigate just how far to take the formality these days.

 Never fear, this article will serve as your authoritative guide to the world of men’s fashion.
-What’s the difference between formal, dress, and sporty?
+What’s the difference between semi-formal vs formal, dress, and sporty?
 When do you wear which look?
 Find out all the answers now!

 The first thing you need to know about is the most common types of shirts.
-There are formal dress shirts, casual and sporty shirts.
+There are formal dress shirts, smart casual and sporty shirts.
 Each one is worn on different occasions.
 It’s pretty easy to tell formal shirts apart but the others can get a bit confusing when it come to the rules.

 These are long sleeved, button up shirts.
 They are worn at work, during business meetings or at nicer events.
 Dress shirts are typically worn solo, over an undershirt, or under jackets.
 They are very versatile and can be worn to church, weddings, proms, and interviews.
-Adding a tie and jacket adds formality, but they are often worn without for a business casual look.
+Here's a guide on how to wash dress shirts.

 These are great options for casual wear, turning jeans into something sharper than just jeans and a tee.
 These can be worn with everyday wear and don’t usually show up in the office.

 A very popular variant of the sports shirt is the polo shirt.
-This is seen in golf and tennis sportswear.
+This is often seen in golf and tennis sportswear.
 These don’t button down all the way, but they do have a collar.
 They’re usually made of knits rather than woven materials, so they’re very comfortable and pretty breathable.
 They’re also great to wear at country clubs or in environments where you are playing sports but still need to look nice.

 How Should Your Shirt Fit?

 The exception to longer cuffs is in a more casual look, where you fold the cuff over a jacket or sweater sleeve.
 Here's how we'd recommend wearing a sweater over a dress shirt.

 You want your final button to close on your shirt without any gaps in the buttons or constraint to your hips, but you don’t want the shirt to be so loose that you are drowning in it and lose your shape.
 Basically, your shirt should conform to your natural body size without hugging it so tight you’re popping out of it.

 Try a few different cuts to see which one best suits your figure, but remember that all shirts are cut differently so they may not be the same fit from brand to brand.
 Use caution when it comes to the traditional cut because they can be like pillowcases – boxy and billowy.
-If that’s what your shirt looks like on you, then change it quickly!!
+If that’s what your shirt looks like on you, then change it quickly!

 The fabric of a shirt can indicate quickly what type of shirt it is.
-Things like the material, the color, and the patterning can quickly take a shirt from formal to casual and vice versa regardless of the cut.
+Elements like the material, the color, and the patterning can quickly take a shirt from formal to casual and vice versa regardless of the cut.

 These types of shirts may be a bit shiny.
 This adds to the dressy appearance, giving them a way to stand out from the matte design of casual shirts.